AdobeDocs/workfront.en/help/classic/review-and-approve-work/proofing/proofing-overview/view-progress-status-proof.md

 -->

 <!--
 <p data-mc-conditions="QuicksilverOrClassic.Draft mode">You can view information about proofs that you have submitted for approval.
-Proof approval information is displayed in the Home area only while the proof is pending approval.&nbsp;For information about how to view information about proof approvals in the Home area, see&nbsp;<a href="../../../review-and-approve-work/manage-approvals/view-approvals.md" class="MCXref xref">View approvals in Adobe Workfront</a>.</p>
+Proof approval information is displayed in the Home area only while the proof is pending approval.&nbsp;For information about how to view information about proof approvals in the Home area, see&nbsp;<a href="../../../review-and-approve-work/manage-approvals/view-approvals.md" class="MCXref xref">View approvals </a>.</p>
 -->